- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 2. What Time Does Your Flight Take Off From Home?

-As I explained in our piece on how to sleep on your flight to Japan, I am not a fan of night flights – I’d much rather fly during the day, so, the last time I went to Tokyo, I chose to fly from Sydney to Narita (via Brisbane) simply because it meant I flew during the day.
+As I explained in our piece on how to sleep on your flight to Japan, I am not a fan of night flights – I’d much rather fly during the day, so the fifth time I went to Tokyo, I chose to fly from Sydney to Narita (via Brisbane) simply because it meant I flew during the day.

 3. What Time Does Your Flight Arrive in/Leave Tokyo?

-If New York is the city that never sleeps, Tokyo is the one that likes to knock off a little bit early especially the public transport.
+If New York is the city that never sleeps, Tokyo is the one that likes to knock off a little bit early, especially the public transport, and this is important when choosing Haneda or Narita.

 The last Narita Express of the day currently leaves Narita at 21.44 and gets into Tokyo at 22.37